bpp/bpp-manual/bpp-4-manual.md

 two sequences present at some locus.
 If the data are for a single species/population, the model will contain one parameter only, $\theta$ for that species.
-If there is only one species, the MSC model becomes the single-population coalescent [@Kingman1982].
+If there is only one species, the MSC model becomes the single-population Kingman coalescent.
 We will provide examples of both a single population analysis (using the control file `yu2001.bpp.ctl`) and a multi-species analysis (using the control file `A00.bpp.ctl`).

 **How many $\theta$ and $\tau$ parameters exist?**\
-The number of parameters that BPP includes in the MSC or MSci models depends on the data configuration.
+The number of parameters that BPP includes in the MSC or MSC-I models depends on the data configuration.
 The program always includes $\theta$ and $\tau$ parameters for each internal node (ancestral species) on the species tree, but includes a $\theta$ for an extant species (tip) if and only if that species has at least 2